 Forbes is one of the most popular online publications for professionals who want to use articles to grow their personal brand.
 And I'm happy to report that this blog post still works.

-When Dr. Gerui Wang reached out to me last fall after reading this exact blog post, I admit I didn't have any extra helping hands or strings to pull.
-But using the information below, she was able to land a contributor column in Forbes, a helpful platform to complement her other efforts as an author and lecturer at Stanford University.
+When a reader reached out to me last fall after reading this exact blog post, I admit I didn't have any extra helping hands or strings to pull.
+But using the information below, she was able to land a contributor column in Forbes, a helpful platform to complement her other professional credentials.

 When Forbes first introduced its contributing writer platform in 2010, it was an innovative strategy in the digital news industry.
 Qualified (and sometimes not-so-qualified) thought leaders could write and publish articles on Forbes' site for their respective areas of expertise.
 This model was win/win: Forbes got more content, and individuals had a byline they could use as a credibility marker.